patrickmaynard/code-plunge/README.md

 * Add an intro screen that allows the user to select a langauge (just PHP for now)
 * Get help from some devs in other languages on adding support for additional languages
 * Move this to your personal server so you can hook it up to a database for logins, recording of high scores, etc.,.
+* Now that the code is no longer being served directly from GitHub, exclude the NPM package folder from version control